2009–10 A Group

 The 2009–10 A Group was the 86th season of the Bulgarian national top football division, and the 62nd of A Group as the top tier football league in the country.
 It began on 7 August 2009 with the game between Beroe and Lokomotiv Sofia.
 The last round took place on 16 May 2010.
 Levski Sofia were the defending champions, but they were unable to defend it and Litex Lovech won the title, which was their third overall.

 Promotion and relegation from 2008–09

-Belasitsa, Spartak Varna and Vihren were directly relegated for finishing in the bottom three places.
+Belasitsa Petrich, Spartak Varna and Vihren Sandanski were directly relegated for finishing in the bottom three places.
 Belasitsa ended a six-year stint in the Bulgarian top flight, while Spartak Varna were relegated for a record ninth time since the introduction of the A PFG, after three years.
 Vihren ended their four-year tenure in the A PFG, the club's first ever in the top division.